cogentcore/core/docs/content/2-widgets/3-collections/trees.md

 # Trees

 Cogent Core provides interactive trees that allow you to display a nested tree structure.
 Users can use context menus and drag-and-drop to add, remove, and move tree nodes.
+See [file trees](../other/file-trees) for trees designed to display file structures.

 You can make a tree and add tree child nodes directly to it: